A fairly sensible explanation for fairly sane people

 Having trekked to Salzburg and ascended an Alp or two, we found no trace of the Lost Village or the fabled Alpine Marmite.
 Cecil hasn't had a decent Marmite for some years and if he's not fed anything could happen ....... .

-that they couldn't believe their eyes last time, have summoned The Company back
+couldn't believe their eyes the first time, summoned The Company back

 W Suggers Hon.
 Ed.
-All comments & queries answered, Advice given, Agonies Aunted, Wassaiks done.
+All comments & queries answered, Advice given, Agonies Aunted, Wassails done.
 Only high-class mumms undertook.